 US, China impose new tariffs on each other as talks resume

-Both nations started levying the taxes on US$16 billion of imports from the other nation shortly after noon Beijing time.
-China also said it would lodge a complaint about the new American tariffs to the World Trade Organization, according to a Chinese Ministry of Commerce statement on its website.
+Both nations started levying the previously announced taxes on US$16 billion of imports from the other country shortly after noon Beijing time.
+China also said that it has lodged a complaint about the new American tariffs to the World Trade Organization, according to a Chinese Ministry of Commerce statement on its website.

 The US will collect an additional 25 per cent in duties on Chinese imports ranging from motorcycles to steam turbines and railway cars, and the Chinese retaliation will see a similarly sized tax on items including coal, medical instruments, waste products, cars and buses.

-That, analysts say, is partly because Mr Trump and China hawks in his administration are feeling increasingly emboldened since the two sides held talks in May and June.
-At home, Trump has watched the subdued reaction of financial markets to his trade maneuvers and hailed recent strong economic news and polls showing his approval rating holding up among Republicans.
-Meanwhile, in China the economy has shown signs of weakness in recent months - a circumstance Mr Trump has said gives the US an advantage.

-"Here we are three months later and if anything during that time the hawk's position has been consolidated because we drove over the cliff and discovered our car can fly with the US economy still doing fairly well and President Trump still popular among Republicans," said Scott Kennedy, an expert on US-China relations at the Center for Strategic and International Studies in Washington.

-The tabloid Global Times said in an editorial late Wednesday that the Chinese delegation shouldn't feel too much pressure over the outcome of talks.
+The Chinese state-run tabloid Global Times said in an editorial late on Wednesday that the Chinese delegation should not feel too much pressure over the outcome of talks.
 "To be honest, the Chinese society has no expectation that China and the US can quickly reach a deal to end the trade war," it said, adding that China was ready to endure the fallout from protracted trade tensions.

 US Treasury officials have been working on a revised list of American demands in the lead-up to this week's meetings, according to people familiar with the US preparations.
 That effort, however, has been resisted by other parts of the Trump administration and it is unclear whether they will be ready to be presented to the visiting Chinese delegation.